- What we do

 Neil is on hand to provide both technical and practical costs advice to the fee earners at Bond Turner, and has extensive knowledge of costs budgeting and the costs management process.

-Away from the office, his young family keep him busy.
-He also loves to play football and watch his beloved Liverpool FC whenever the opportunity arises.
+Away from the office, he enjoys keeping fit and watches Liverpool FC whenever the opportunity arises.

-In her spare time Jessica enjoys holidays with her family, good food and photography.
+In her spare time Jessica enjoys spending quality time with her family, foreign holidays and weekend breaks, yoga, and is also a keen amateur photographer.

 Rebecca qualified in 2006 dealing with all areas of civil litigation including personal injury and debt recovery for both private clients and local businesses.
 Having spent over 10 years acting on behalf of claimants who had suffered injuries because of road traffic accidents, Rebecca joined Bond Turner in 2016 and is currently the team leader of the firm’s Enforcement department, specialising in all areas of enforcement of judgment orders and debt recovery.